Majeed-hub/SIC/src/content/products/en/item-t845.md

 ---
-title: "SF-TB T845"
+title: "SF-1 PET Preforms"
-description: "Machine Screws"
+description: "PET preforms"
 main:
   id: 1
   content: |
-    Introducing the SF-TB T845 – your go-to solution for precision fastening in machinery and equipment.
-This comprehensive set of machine screws is meticulously crafted to meet the stringent demands of industrial applications, ensuring secure and reliable fastening.
+    Introducing the SF-1 PET Preforms – your go-to solution for producing high-quality PET bottles.
+These preforms are engineered for precision, providing the strength and clarity needed in the beverage and packaging industries.
   imgCard: "@/images/product-image-1.avif"
   imgMain: "@/images/product-image-main-1.avif"
-  imgAlt: "Mockup boxes of machine screws set"
+  imgAlt: "Mockup boxes of PET preforms"
 tabs:
   - id: "tabs-with-card-item-1"
     dataTab: "#tabs-with-card-1"